heyyouhere/magnum_intro_bot/README.md

 # Magnum Intro Bot
-Your task is to create a simple Telegram Bot, that would send user the summary of [Wikipedia](https://en.wikipedia.org/) page.
+Your task is to create a simple Telegram Bot, that sends user a summary of [Wikipedia](https://en.wikipedia.org/) page.

 # Example
 __Input-message:__